Planning for Community Growth & Resilience

 When I think about the future of transportation, I’m excited about innovations that will improve safety, foster equitable mobility, and help protect the natural environment.
 For example, I expect that car sharing systems will expand in availability and popularity, that autonomous vehicles will one day be the norm, and that unmanned drones will deliver our packages.
 These innovations will reduce traffic congestion and crashes while expanding mobility options for everyone. — Mindy Moore, AICP, Planner

 The increase in how technology is used for mapping and wayfinding.
 Using technology to inform users about the history of an area, along with what services are available and where, will be an important part of community planning as time goes on.
 In addition, there is a large movement towards more active lifestyles, which promotes greater connectivity through multi-use trails.
-More focus on healthy lifestyles requires more park, trial, and recreation designs, which we enjoy and are good at. — Tim West, PLA, Leed, AP, Landscape Architect
+A greater focus on healthy lifestyles requires more park, trial, and athletic facility designs, which we enjoy and are good at. — Tim West, PLA, Leed, AP, Landscape Architect

 You never really know what kind of happy accident or technological advance might revolutionize the way we work—that’s what makes this job fun. —Lauren Dietz, Planner